The coolest Target home products under $100 - CNN Underscored

 Opalhouse Lory Textured Pouf ($60; target.com)

 You can also never have too many poufs in your home, and this one from Opalhouse is overflowing with bohemian details that just might steal the room’s thunder.
-Available in eight colorways — from an on-trend cream-and-black to an ultra-girly blush — the square-shaped ottomans are lined with eye-catching textural details like fringe, tassels and beads.
+Available in eight colorways — from an on-trend cream and black to an ultra-girly blush — the square-shaped ottomans are lined with eye-catching textural details like fringe, tassels and beads.

 Threshold Designed With Studio McGee Artificial Moss Wood Plant Arrangement ($35; target.com)